0xr3ngar/cherri/README.md

 | `--fail-on-conflict` | - | Exit with error when conflicts are detected instead of prompting for resolution | No | `false` |

 **\* Required unless using `--profile` with a configuration file**

+**Note:** Use either `--since` OR `--since-branch`, not both.
+They serve the same purpose but use different methods to determine the cutoff date for PRs.

 ### Examples